Checking should be free. Don’t you agree?

-There’s four different ways to go about getting a free checking account now-a-days.
+There are four different ways to go about getting a free checking account:

 - Next you have the local and regional reward checking accounts.
 These accounts typically pay a higher interest rate on your balance if you jump through a few hoops each month (e.g. certain number of transactions).